-Is TFT Safe?
+Is TFT a Safe Community?

 One of the criticisms sometimes aimed at True Freedom Trust (TFT) is that it brings together people who are all same-sex tempted and places them into a pressure cooker of mutual temptation!
 Maybe a glib response would be to say that the world is full of attractive people, so there’s plenty of same-sex temptation out there already!
 Same-sex attracted people are arguably exposed to greater temptation than ‘straight’ people in everyday life – one example is when they have to use single-sex changing rooms.

 At TFT support groups and conferences, we do provide opportunities for people of the same sex to build friendships and spend time with one another.
 Inevitably, sexual attractions sometimes arise, and our staff and volunteers do what they can to help those involved navigate their way through the temptations.
 Doing this in a supported way can actually help members to understand themselves better and build stronger support for the future.